alliemeetsfungi/qiime2_amplicon_cleanup/Distance-Decay-18S-pipeline.md

 ```
 <br>

-Import SILVA 138.2 using RESCRIPt to pull both the reference sequences and taxonomy (see [THIS](https://forum.qiime2.org/t/sequence-and-taxonomy-files-for-silva-v138-2/33475) forum for more details:
+<ins>Import SILVA 138.2</ins> using RESCRIPt to pull both the reference sequences and taxonomy (see [THIS](https://forum.qiime2.org/t/sequence-and-taxonomy-files-for-silva-v138-2/33475) forum for more details:
 ```
 qiime rescript get-silva-data \
   --p-version '138.2' \